Samantha Stosur: Early life

 Stosur was born in Brisbane, Queensland and spent the first six years of her life living on the Gold Coast.
 She is the daughter of Tony and Diane, and has two brothers, Dominic and Daniel.
 The Stosur family is of Polish descent through Sam's paternal grandfather.
 When she was six, the family house and business on the Gold Coast were destroyed by a flood, and the family moved to Adelaide.
 There she started playing tennis, when she was given a racquet for Christmas at the age of eight.
 While her parents worked long hours at the cafe they had started, Stosur played at local courts with older brother Daniel, who later encouraged their parents to take her to tennis lessons.
-Her family returned to the Gold Coast when Stosur was 11 years of age.
-There she attended Helensvale State High School and Gaven State School.
+Her family returned to the Gold Coast when Stosur was eleven years of age.
+There she attended initially attended Robina State Primary School alongside close friend Nick Riewoldt and later switched to Helensvale State High School.
 She went away on her first overseas trip at the age of 13, competing in the World Youth Cup in Jakarta, Indonesia.

 At the age of 14, Stosur joined the Queensland Academy of Sport (QAS) under Geoff Masters.
 In 2001, when she was 16, she joined the Australian Institute of Sport tennis program.